cf9452mb/Dining-Philosophers-CSCI312/README.md

 Open up 5 more windows and execute ./node

-**Note: If you run ./firstNode or ./node and the binding fails, Control+C and re-run the program.
+**Note: If you run ./firstNode or ./node and the binding fails, re-run the program.
-        This may happen when running the programs multiple times since the ports may be the same as the previous program that was ran**
+        This may happen when running the programs multiple times since the ports may be the same as the previous program that was ran or because someone else may be using that specific port**

 Connect each program by entering the neighbors port number which will display when each program is ran